jimdavies72/geab-test-fe/README.md

 ### Description
 This repo represents the front-end code that formed part of the Green Energy Advice Bureau interview technical challenge.
 The back end can be found in the repo: [geab-test-be](https://github.com/jimdavies72/geab-test-be)

-View the end product here: [GEAB Technical Test](https://)
+View the end product here: [GEAB Technical Test](https://geab-devtest.netlify.app/)

-### Topics Covered:

-- Prismic CMS and Slice Machine
-- Next.JS
+### Tech Stack (Front End only):

-  - TypeScript
+- React.JS web library
-  - Tailwind CSS
-- GSAP Animations
+- Netlify Hosting
-- Deployment to Vercel